 This is 73 years after the famous Minnesinger Oswald von Wolkenstein had left his castle Hauenstein, located below the sheer rock walls of the Sciliar, and had died in Merano.
 At that time, due to a big landslide, Siusi was barely more than a small cluster of farmhouses around a village tower.
 Next to the farms, there was a considerable industrial estate on the Rio Freddo brook.
 There were blacksmiths producing bells, knives, weapons, and horseshoes.
 The documents also mention several mills and sawmills, even a tannery and loden factory.
 However, the settlement was not big enough to deserve its own church, which was built over 100 years later than the house with the year 1518 in its coat of arms.

-In 1996/97 and 2011 the building was completely refurbished to bring all the modern comforts into the old building, without disturbing the original harmony of walls and vaults.
+On multiple occasions the building was completely refurbished to bring all the modern comforts into the old building, without disturbing the original harmony of walls and vaults.
 The warm and cosy atmosphere of the traditional rural mansions was preserved.
-The old cellar with its earthen floor is still used to store noble wines, schnapps, speck, vegetables, preserves and pickles to be used for the preparation of delicious South Tyrolean specialities.
+The old cellar with its earthen floor is still used to store noble wines and schnapps as well as homemade cordials, jams and chutneys for the guests.

 THE EARLY BEGINNINGS